microsoft/python-etwtrace/README.md

 The `PythonStackSample` event is primarily used by tests to force a stack sample to be collected at a particular point in execution.
-When used for this, it should be configured in the collection profile to include the stack, as there is nothing inherent to the event that causes it.
+When used for this, it should be configured in the collection profile to include the stack, as there is nothing inherent to the event that causes collection.
+This event is raised by the private and undocumented `_mark_stack` function.

 The `PythonFunctionPush` and `PythonFunctionPop` events are raised in instrumentation mode on entry and exit of a function.
 The `FunctionID` and